 Students who fail to meet SAP requirements after the warning period may appeal the negative progress determination.
 Students on probation are still eligible for Title IV funds.
 The student must submit a written appeal to the administration, along with any supporting documentation, reasons for why the determination should be reversed, such as death of a relative, an injury or illness of the student, or other allowable special circumstance.
 This should also include what has changed about a student's situation that will allow them to make satisfactory progress, and a plan to meet minimum cumulative requirements by the end of probationary period.
 The institution will determine if achieving SAP by the end of the next evaluation period is possible.
 This appeal must be received within five (5) business days of the determination.
 An appeal hearing will take place within an additional five (5) business days of receipt of the written appeal.
-This hearing will be attended by the student, parent/guardian (if the student is a dependent minor), the Campus Director, Financial Aid/Business Office, and the institution owner (or appointed designee).
+This hearing will be attended by the student, parent/guardian (if the student is a dependent minor),with campus management.
 A decision on the student's appeal will be made within five (5) business days and communicated to the student in writing.
 If appeal is approved student may be eligible for financial aid.
 This decision is final and results filed in the student's academic folder.